itszairi/FreeviewMY/README.md

 ## Disclaimer

-This IPTV playlist is essentially an open-source playlist.
+This IPTV playlist is essentially an open-source playlist and 100% not affiliated with any 3rd party streaming providers.
 Therefore, any transactions that regard buying or selling the playlist is STRICTLY PROHIBITED.

 ## The IPTV is for who?